What is mindfulness? What can we learn from Buddha’s mindfulness to live a better modern day, practical life?

 Take a note of it and do something which channelizes your energy somewhere else.
 You would soon forget about the incidence.

 One day, a friend of mine said something which upset me.
 I realized I was angry but I still said something which I regret later.
 Then as soon as the incident was over, I was analyzing it.
-I discussed it with the friend.
+I discussed it with my friend.

 The problem with this scenario was that I inflated it and let it ruin my day.
 I was imprisoned by it.